-A: Please note that several clinical training sites require criminal background checks.
-Incoming students must consent to criminal background assessment prior to matriculation.
+A: Yes.
+All incoming students must consent to a background assessment prior to matriculation.

 A: You must submit your transcripts and credentials to the World Education Service for an official course-by-course evaluation and degree conferral authentication.

 A: If your credentials have been deemed comparable to an undergraduate degree by World Education Service, we do accept the coursework.
 International students must complete one year of education in the United States, Great Britain or Canada prior to application.

 A: Unfortunately, you are not eligible to apply.
 Yale does not accept applications from individuals who have completed their medical training as physicians.